 Who is The Recovery Foundation?

-The Recovery Foundation NPO was founded by three individuals, Adrienne Dodds, Roberto Ferreira and Raymond Maboe.
-Each individual brings their own focus and flavour to the organisation and together, they form a formidable team who fight to break the stigma of chemical dependency, and help maladjusted people to reintegrate and reconnect with society.
+Directors Roberto Ferreira and Raymond Maboe bring their own unique dimensions to The Recovery Foundation.
+Together, they form a formidable team who fight to break the stigma of substance abuse, and help maladjusted people to reintegrate and reconnect with society.

-The Recovery Foundation Team emphasises the importance of connection and purpose.
-The Foundation believes that through creating healthy environments, encouraging strong and meaningful relationships, and fostering an individual’s passion for sports, cultural activities and other healthy outlets, people with chemical dependency issues who feel disconnected, may overcome their circumstances and find a new way to live.
+The Recovery Foundation team emphasises the importance of connection and purpose.
+The Recovery Foundation believes that through creating healthy environments, encouraging strong and meaningful relationships, and fostering an individual’s passion for sports, cultural activities and other healthy outlets, people with substance abuse issues who feel disconnected, may overcome their circumstances and find a new way to live.

 Roberto is learning to integrate the principles of abstinence-based treatment together with harm reduction methodologies, with the aim of helping others to find a purpose in their own lives, regardless of if they are abstinent or not.